 In the Search Environments box, type all or part of the environment name.

-- At the bottom of the environments list, click the Create button.
+At the bottom of the environments list, select Create.

-- In the Create Environment dialog box, type a descriptive name for the new environment.
+In the Create new environment dialog box, type a descriptive name for the new environment.

 - Select Python, R, or both for a mixed environment.